5-Ingredient Chewy Peanut Butter Oatmeal Balls

 - Combine the ingredients.
 Remove the peanut butter from the heat.
 Add in the salt and vanilla.
 Pour over oats in a mixing bowl.
 Fold until evenly coated.

 - Form the balls.
-Use a cookie scoop to form balls out of the mixture, placing them 1″ apart on parchment paper lined pan.
+Use a cookie scoop to form balls from the mixture, placing them 1″ apart on a parchment-lined pan.

 Here are a few tips that will make these oatmeal balls even easier.